olumpeter/web-projects/66-styling-tables/b-styling-our-table/README.md

 ## Zebra striping

 zebra stripes — alternating rows of color that make the different data rows in your table easier to parse and read.
-Add the following <cCSS to the bottom of your <code>style.css file:
+Add the following <cCSS to the bottom of your <code>style.css</code> file:

 ```
 /* zebra striping */